 Seasoned Green Beans with Garlic

-In this simple homemade seasoned green beans recipe, you can add just a bit of butter, garlic and peppercorn to really dial up the flavor.
-And if you want something more over the top (or if your kids won’t eat them without cheese, smother some cheese.
+In this simple homemade seasoned green beans recipe, you can add just a bit of butter, garlic, and peppercorns to really dial up the flavor.
+And if you want something more over the top (or if your kids won’t eat them without cheese), smother some cheese.

-Also, side note, I find green beans the easiest to work with when you use tongs to take them in and out of the pan.
-They don’t always fit a spoon well unless they are tiny or canned beans, so tongs are the saving grace here!
+Also, as a side note, I find green beans the easiest to work with when you use tongs to take them in and out of the pan.
+They don’t always fit a spoon well unless they are tiny or canned beans, so tongs are the saving grace!

 - 1 tablespoon Butter